Why Product Data Is Becoming the Backbone of Digital Commerce

 It fails silently.

-The result is not always a clear error—it’s abandonment.
+The result is not always a clear error, it's abandonment.

 In B2B manufacturing and distribution, this becomes even more critical.
 Buyers rely on precise specifications, compatibility details, and technical attributes.
 If that data is missing or unreliable, trust drops immediately.